codecov/codecov-action/README.md

 Breaking Changes
 - Tokenless uploading is unsupported.
 However, PRs made from forks to the upstream public repos will support tokenless (e.g. contributors to OS projects do not need the upstream repo's Codecov token)
 - Various arguments to the Action have been removed
+- For repositories using `Dependabot`, users will need to ensure that it has access to the Codecov token for PRs from Dependabot to upload coverage.

 `v3` versions and below will not have access to CLI features (e.g. global upload token, ATS).